C# TODO Comments (Visual Studio)Use TODO comments to track tasks in Visual Studio. Review the TODO syntax.

-Intro.
-TODO comments allow you to tell Visual Studio to maintain a central list of tasks, which it reads from many different places in your code.
-The Task List is a floating window that shows all the TODO comments in your project.
+TODO comments allow Visual Studio to maintain a central list of tasks, which it reads from many different places.
+The Task List shows all the TODO comments in your project.

-Tip: To open the list, go to View menu > Task List.
+Tip To open the list, go to View, and then Task List.
 A recent version of Visual Studio is needed.

 //TODO: work on SQLCE guide

-This will appear in your tasks pane as a separate task.
+Syntax info.
 Note that you have some flexibility with these tokens.
-The strings "todo"," TODO", and "TODO" all work equally well.
+The strings "todo," TODO and TODO all work equally well.
 Visual Studio's parser allows some variation.